janmarkuslanger/software-architecture-guide/README.md

   Single responsibility does not mean that a block should only do one thing.

 ## Open-closed Principle

+“Modules should be both open (for extension) and closed (for modification).” - Bertrand Meyer

+The open-closed principle means that changes to a module, which can be a module, classes, and so on, should extend the behavior but not modify it.

 ## Liskov Substitution Principle